nati223/Electro-Magnetic-Fields-Research-Project/README.md

 in which we analyze numerically, using the moments method (see theoretical background files), the charge distribution and capacitance over an equi-potential PEC plates.

 The code is an approximated analysis tool, not always yielding the expected theoretical results.
+It serves us to distill insights of the physical problem.
 During the research, we confornted in some occasions results with significant relative errors.
 A lot of the challenge is deep understanding of the physical assumptions we had to make in the realization of our algorithm and how they are reflected in it.
 We hope you will enjoy the reading.